 One of the biggest hurdles in identifying the most important sales activities is a lack of tracking.

 Why?
 Because you’ll have an organized view of all your most important sales data in one place.
+Every effective sales leader needs a sales activity tracker that offers them real-time information on their individual reps' activities, on-going team performance and data to enable sales forecasting.

 Here are a few ways you should be using your CRM on a daily and weekly basis to track your activities:

-- Keep on top of your contacts: When you engage with a new lead or a new stakeholder within a target account, keep a record of them in your CRM.
+Keep on top of your contacts.
+When you engage with a new lead or a new stakeholder within a target account, keep a record of them in your CRM.
 You can keep track of the conversation and set reminders when it’s time to follow up.

-- Track all deal stages: Every organization has their own sales process.
-Which is why reflecting your pipeline with this process is key.
+Track all deal stages.
+Every organization has their own sales process, which is why reflecting your pipeline with this process is key.
 Sit down with your team (and wider sales organization) to map out what each core stage of your sales process is.
 In other words, what are the individual steps that move leads closer to the deal?

 Whether you’re a small business using an Excel spreadsheet or a small sales team using a powerful CRM platform, this foundational step should act as a hub for the following activities in this guide.